Supernova fast flavor conversions in 1+1D : Influence of mu-tau neutrinos: Full space-time evolution

 In this section, we numerically solve the complete equations of motion Eq.\,\ref{eq:eom1} in one spatial dimension, $z$ and time $t$ for the four cases discussed above.
 The results of the simulations allow us to compare the numerical growth rates with those expected from the stability analysis.

 For the numerical analysis, we employ the d03pff routine from the NAG library, which is built for solving a system of nonlinear convection-diffusion partial differential equations in one space dimension.
 The method of lines is employed to reduce the system of partial differential equations to a system of ordinary differential equations, and the resulting system is solved using a backward differentiation formula method.
 We use this routine with $10^3$ points in space and we discretize the angular variable $\mathbf{v}$ with 30 points.
 We fix $\mu_0=4\times 10^5$ km$^{-1}$ and we consider a spatial range $z\in [0,0.1]$ km.
-We set $\Omega_{\rm vacuum}=0$, but we set the off diagonal entries of $\rho_{\mathbf{p},z,t=0}$ equal to a gaussian in space centered at $z=0.05$ km, with an amplitude of $10^{-9}$ and a width of $5\times 10^{-4}$ km.
+We set H$_{\rm vac}=0$, but we set the off-diagonal entries of $\rho_{\mathbf{p},z,t=0}$ equal to a Gaussian in space centered at $z=0.05$ km, with an amplitude of $10^{-9}$ and a width of $5\times 10^{-4}$ km.
+For boundary conditions, we assume that at $t=0$, the density matrix is empty at the edge of our spatial box.
+This means that neutrinos are only going outside of the box, whereas none is coming in.
+We use an absolute relative accuracy of $10^{-10}$ up to 30 ns for case 2 and up to 60 ns for cases 3 and 4, then, we switch to $10^{-6}$ in order to speed up calculations.
+For case 1, we always use $10^{-10}$.
+We have not imposed a maximum time step.

-The results for the four cases, shown in Fig.\,\ref{fig:AllCase}, demonstrate the growth rates of flavor instabilities in terms of the evolution of $\log_{10}|S^{\alpha\beta}|$ in the $z-t$ plane.
+The results for the four cases, shown in Figure \ref{fig:AllCase}, demonstrate the growth rates of flavor instabilities in terms of the evolution of $\log_{10}|\langle \rho_{\alpha\beta}\rangle|$ in the $z-t$ plane, where $\langle \rho_{\alpha\beta}\rangle$ is angle averaged.
 The leftmost panels depict the evolution in the $e-\mu$ sector, while the middle panels show the same for the $e-\tau$ sector and the $\mu-\tau$ sector respectively.
 For the cases where we find a flavor instability, we show the corresponding linear growth rate in the inset plot.
+The growth rates have been obtained by solving the dispersion relation given by Eq. \ref{eq:disprel} taking into consideration the initial angular distributions of all the flavors.